Successful writers are creative, organised, disciplined, have excellent research skills and a passion for sharing the written word

 For more information on the role of a technical writer in the science, engineering and pharmaceutical sectors, see technical author.

 Your typical work activities are likely to include some or all of the following:

-Check the Society of Authors - Rates and Guidelines for writers and the NUJ Freelance Fees Guide, which sets out indications of average rates for different kinds of freelance writing.
-The BBC offers standard rates, which are available on The Writers' Guild - Rates and Agreements.
+Check the Society of Authors - Rates and Guidelines for writers and the National Union of Journalists (NUJ) Freelance Fees Guide, which sets out indications of average rates for different kinds of freelance writing.
+The BBC offers standard rates, which are available on The Writers' Guild of Great Britain (WGGB) - Rates and Agreements.

 Having a good agent, business manager and/or accountant is essential for most high-earning writers.